Meet Bart Durham

 I suffered a concussion in 2002 after being hit by a steel chair at a show at the Exit Inn.
 I never completely lost consciousness but felt the effects for several weeks.

-Bert Prentiss, Tony Falk and Mike Porter are the three biggest promoters and they offered to book me.
-I turned 74 this past March but still have the fire in the belly.
-I don’t move around as fast as I used to.
-I love to get some big guy in a stranglehold and make him beg for mercy.
+Bert Prentiss, Tony Falk and Mike Porter “were” the three biggest promotors and they offered to book me.
+I’ve aged and my beautiful black hair is now only black because of the dye, but still have fire in the belly.
+I don’t move around as fast as I used to, but I’d love to get some big guy in a stranglehold and make him beg for mercy.

 Fighting dirty and choking Candi – she’s learning not to mess with me – Regina Hale helps out